norlingstax/Turing-College-Projects/Module 3. Main Analysis Types/Sprint 4. Statistical Inference and AB Testing/README.md

 This project focused on applying statistical inference to analyse an A/B test.
 The task involved evaluating three different marketing campaigns to identify the best-performing one and making recommendations for future marketing strategies.

+If there is an issues with file preview, it is also accessible via this [link](https://drive.google.com/file/d/1FJwoPlEGYjrU1Y1Jw1wfOfpuDJanNBWJ/view?usp=sharing).

 ---

 ## 📋 Project Overview